numba/numba/docs/source/reference/deprecation.rst

 :term:`nopython mode` keyword argument in the ``numba.jit`` decorator is set to ``True`` and that any user effort spent should go into making code work in this mode as there's very little gain if it does not.
-The result is that, as Numba has evolved, the amount of use :term:`object mode` gets in practice and it's general utility has decreased.
+The result is that, as Numba has evolved, the amount of use :term:`object mode` gets in practice and its general utility has decreased.
 It can be noted that there are some minor improvements available through the notion of :term:`loop-lifting`, the cases of this being used in practice are, however, rare and often a legacy from use of